heptarch/heptarch.github.io/drafts/cloning.md

 ## Encrypted cloning

 The thing about entanglement is that it allows for "spooky action at a distance", and in the case of teleportation, the state $X^a Z^b \vert \psi\rangle$ appears *instantaneously* in Bob's system when Alice measures in the Bell basis.
 This is deeply disturbing, and in fact, gets even more disturbing: in a frame of reference moving relative to Alice and Bob, Bob receives the state $X^a Z^b \vert\psi\rangle$ *before* Alice measures in the Bell basis!
 So there are two copies of the state floating around.
-So we see that teleportation, in the right frame of reference, involves cloning.
-Formally, tracing out the middle qubit and working with density matrices,
+Formally, tracing out the middle qubit and working with density matrices, we have:

 $$
 |\psi\rangle\langle\psi|_A \otimes \frac{1}{\sqrt{2}}I_B \xlongright{} |\psi\rangle\langle\psi|_A \otimes X^aZ^b|\psi\rangle\langle\psi|_B Z^bX^a.
 $$

-The thing that prevents this from being a violation of no-cloning is the same thing that prevents Alice from sending information faster than light: Bob holds $X^a Z^b \vert\psi\rangle$ and not $\vert\psi\rangle$ itself.
-This looks a lot
+This is encrypted cloning where the role of the encrypting operator $E = X^aZ^b$.

 ## Multiple copies